-Most students who are U.S. citizens and permanent residents may qualify for unsubsidized federal student loans and federal parent loans by filing the FAFSA, if they are enrolled at least half-time.
 Students with financial need may also qualify for subsidized federal student loans, where the federal government pays the interest while the student is in school and during the 6-month grace period after the student graduates or drops below half-time enrollment.

 Use our Student Loan Calculator to determine the monthly loan payment and total payments on your student loans.